Competitive Spirit "Shorty Hodgins: Play Ball!", "Peanuts, Popcorn & Crackerjack Baseball", and "Nelson A. Shaw: Horse Sense"

 Shorty was among several men that played on the Welch Folding Bed Co. team who married and settled at Sparta.
 On June 20, 1891, he wed Rosella "Zella" Harrison, the daughter of Joseph R. & Alice (McNitt) Harrison who operated a general store at Sparta.
 Successful milliner, Dora May Clute was her aunt.
 The following year, his "success as a pitcher soon led him to follow the game in various Michigan towns; Saginaw, where the Hodgins lived a year; Carson City, where they resided five years; Portland where they spent the next seven years, and several towns in the state of West Virginia where they lived briefly.
 Four years were spent near Bangor, Maine, on a farm," detailed a 1941 article in The Sentinel-Leader when the couple celebrated their 50th wedding anniversary.

 Their first child, Gladys, was born in April 1892 at Sparta.
 A son, Robert Earl, arrived at Point Pleasant in Mason co., West Virginia in 1893.
-The Hodgins lived at Portland in Ionia co., Michigan when heartache stuck as Gladys passed away--the victim of Malaria Fever in April of 1902.
+The Hodgins resided at Portland in Ionia co., Michigan when heartache stuck as little Gladys passed away--the victim of Malaria Fever in April of 1902.
 Five months later a daughter, Merle Ruth, joined the family followed by sons Alton Loomis in 1905 and Frank Miller in 1907--both at Peacock in Lake co, Michigan.
-About 1909, J.C. & Zella rented a twelve room farm home on the west side of Loon Lake and the couple developed the property into a popular tourist resort.
+At about 1909, J.C. & Zella rented a twelve room farm home on the west side of Loon Lake and the couple developed the property into a popular tourist resort.
 Youngest son, Frank, at ten years old, accidentally broke through the ice while skating on Bass Lake on November 24, 1918, nearby their home.
 He fell in and although his brothers desperately tried to save him, they could not and the young boy drowned.

-October of 1918 brought the Hodgins family back to Sparta from Peacock where they could be close to family and friends.
+In July 1918, the Hodgins made plans to return to Sparta "later in the season".
+December of 1918 brought the Hodgins family back to Sparta from Peacock where they could be close to family and friends.
 J.C. was briefly employed as a traveling salesman until he took the position of Express Agent to manage shipments of parcels, money, and goods by railway.
 Public service called in 1919 when he took on the responsibility of Village Marshall.
 Duties included directing traffic at the intersection of Division and Mill (now Union).
 An admired figure, when the Sparta Village Council erected a WWI memorial at that crossroads, it was affectionately known as "Shorty's Monument".
 Later, in 1923, Hodgins became a Kent County Deputy Sheriff but soon returned his focus to Sparta when, in 1926, he was elected Constable, a position J.C. held into the 1940s.

 The Sentinel Leader published a front page article on September 11, 1925, HODGINS LIKES MICHIGAN which noted highlights of J.C. & Zella's two month trip.
 They traveled by automobile to the west to visit family in Boise, Seattle, Los Angeles, and Oakland.
 "Mr. Hodgins habits of prayer, acquired in Michigan came into good play when the party traveling the cut out mountain roads, with no more than 8 or 10 inches between them and a flight over the cliff for a mile or two.
 Hodgins says he left the prints of his finger nails in the framework of the car.
 He also went fishing for salmon in the Salmon river of Idaho and photographs indicate he made a good catch.
 "It's mighty fine out there" says Shorty, "but there's nothing but Michigan for me."